SP0D/wc-spod/README.txt

 5. Your API key will be generated and appear here

 == Changelog ==

+= 2.0 =
+* new users will use the WooCommerce REST API workflow
+* existing users will have the posibility to migrate to this workflow in a future version

 = 1.2 =
 * express and premium shipping type